How will I know if I’m registered?

 - Cleats, Shin guards, Soccer Ball, Sun Screen, Water Bottles

 Please do not bring any non-camp related items (i.e. electronic items, iPods, MP3 players, etc) to camp.
 Big Red Soccer Camp will not be responsible for any lost items.

 Can parents watch camp activities?

 Yes – parents are welcome to attend any of the camp sessions.
-During Winter Academy, we ask that you watch from the upper balcony in Hawks.
-During Day, Goalkeeper, Girls Residential and College ID Camps, we ask that you watch from the upper balcony in Hawks, or from the stands at the Soccer Field or Memorial Stadium.
+During Goalkeeper and College ID Camps, we ask that you watch from the upper balcony in Hawks, or from the grandstand at Barbara Hibner Soccer Stadium.

-Depending on the camp, each camper may receive an adidas t-shirt, soccer ball, and DVD instructional video.
+Depending on the camp, each camper may receive an adidas t-shirt or soccer ball.
 Gatorade products are available during all camps.

 Airport transfers are available upon request.
 Airport transfers are limited to the Lincoln airport for the College ID Camp.